Vince Patton retired in 2016 from OPB's outdoor documentary show, "Oregon Field Guide."

-He has won eight Emmy Awards, including four for his work at OPB, and more than two dozen regional and national journalism honors from American Association for the Advancement of Science, Scripps Howard, ACE, SEJ and CINE.
+He has won nine Emmy Awards, including five for his work at OPB, and more than two dozen regional and national journalism honors from American Association for the Advancement of Science, Scripps Howard, ACE, SEJ and CINE.
 In 2003, he was one of a dozen U.S. journalists chosen for a prestigious Knight Wallace Fellowship for a year of study at the University of Michigan.